Sa1f27/CheatDetectAI/README.md

 # Cheat Detection System

 ## Overview
 This is a simple proctoring system that uses computer vision and audio analysis to monitor users during an online exam or interview.
 The system detects faces, tracks head movements, listens for background noise, and identifies potential cheating behaviors.
-It's built using OpenCV, DeepFace, and some Python magic.
+It's built using Yolo, OpenCV, DeepFace, and some Python magic.

 ## Features
 - **Face Detection:** Ensures the user is present in front of the camera.